Buldogghi/sysrescue-grub/README.md

 # Disclaimer

-This script doesn't work if you only have windows, you need a bootable Linux partition and obviously Grub as your boot loader.
+This script doesn't work if you only have windows, you need to run this on a Linux partition and obviously have Grub as your boot loader.

 # What